Skip to main content

 zz

 change over time.
-Think of them as tracking the motion of air in a simplified weather model.
-Each equation depends on the current state of the system and a few constants that control how it behaves.
-Because the equations are nonlinear and influence each other, the system becomes chaotic and even tiny changes in starting values can lead to big differences later.
+You can think of them as a rough model of how air moves in a simplified weather system.
+Each equation depends on the current state and on a few constants that shape the behavior.
+Since the equations are nonlinear and tightly connected, tiny differences in starting values can grow into very different outcomes.

-To simulate the system on a computer, we don't solve the equations all at once.
-Instead, we break time into small steps and update the values over and over.
-This is called numerical integration.
-A simple way to do it is to rewrite the equations like this:
+To simulate the system on a computer, we do not solve everything in one shot.
+Instead, we move through time in small steps and update the values repeatedly.
+This process is called numerical integration.
+One simple way to do it is to rewrite the equations like this:

 xn+1=σ(ynxn),yn+1=xn(ρzn)yn,zn+1=xnynβzn.\begin{align} x_{_n + 1} &= \sigma (y_n - x_n), \\[6pt] y_{_n + 1} &= x_n (\rho - z_n) - y_n, \\[6pt] z_{_n + 1} &= x_n y_n - \beta z_n. \end{align}